Shape-up: History

-During the 1970s and the era of disco, most African-Americans sported an afro to reflect their cultural identity and their pride in their hair.
-In the 1980s, feeling that the afro looked dated, people began to cut their afros off in search of something new to go along with the new sounds of the decade.
+During the 1970s and the era of disco, the afro hairstyle was used African-Americans to reflect their cultural identity and their pride in their hair.
+In the 1980s, afros became "shaped up" with their sides cut short.
 The shape-up was first introduced in the mid- or late 1980s.
-Influential hip-hop artists such as Eric B, Rakim, and Big Daddy Kane popularized the high-top fade with the shape-up.
+Influential hip-hop artists such as Big Daddy Kane, Eric B and Rakim popularized the hi-top fade with the shape-up.